-Raise your hand if you’re a donut lover? *raising my hand proudly* And raise your hand if you love homemade bread? *Me me me* Well this bread is just that combo together but even better!
+Raise your hand if you’re a donut lover? *raising my hand proudly* Now raise your hand if you love homemade bread? *Me me me* Well this bread is just that combo!
 I honestly can’t think of anything better than a slice of homemade bread or a donut on a Saturday morning with my family.
 So this bread was right up my alley.
 It is really really delicious!

 Apple Fritter Bread